 Made exclusively from Chardonnay, this vineyard benefits from an easterly exposure which guarantees maximum ripeness of the grapes.
 The soil is made of gravel and is relatively well-drained.
 It is based on the Bathonian limestone with outcrops of mixed clays.

-- Tasting NoteThe wine is a lovely golden yellow colour and it has strong aromas of grilled hazlenuts and brioche.
-In the mouth, it has an exceptional fullness with a finish marked by exotic fruits, in particular mango and lemon confit.
+- Tasting NoteThe wine is a lovely golden yellow colour with strong aromas of grilled hazelnut and brioche.
+In the mouth, it has an exceptional fullness with a finish marked by exotic fruits - in particular mango and lemon confit.
 It has a wonderful length in the mouth.

 - Criots-Batard-Montrachet Grand Cru 2020 - Burghound.com - 92/100 pts